|

 ![]() Gideon: Tuba Warrior, VeggieTales DVD By VeggieTales Tu-ba or not tu-ba?
 Based on the biblical story of Gideon, this hilarious tale of an undefeated army of 30,000 excessively hairy and malevolent pickles stars Larry the Cucumber---whose expertise on the tuba hardly translates into anything that could be called warrior wisdom!
 How will Gideon and his puny recruits escape a jarring fate and defeat their "dilly" of a foe?
 Approx. 45 minutes.
 Available Nov.
 2006.

-Search Christian
+Search CBD

 Gideon Defeats the Midianites Vocabulary: judge: (in lesson context) a leader God provided to free Israel from danger and keep the peaceLesson Judges 6-8'Gideon thought the Lord had forgotten them.
 At that very moment he was secretly threshing grain down in the winepress instead of out in the open air where the Midianites could see him..."
 Read the full lesson Text